sachinraibole/SingtelTest/README.md

 As we had used a flexible approach of using a Strategy design pattern we just had to implement a behavior for Quacking and Clucking

+# Problem 3

+3. Now how would you model a rooster?
+a.
+A rooster says: “Cock-a-doodle-doo”
+b.
+How is the rooster related to the chicken?
+c.
+Can you think of other ways to model a rooster without using inheritance?

+# Solution 3
+Did some cleanup of classes.
+Added abstract class to move the redundant code.
+Used class level attributes to store properties of the object.
+The sex attribute is added to determine if the bird is a rooster.